jerodw/CSWebsiteBuilder/README.md

 ## Setup the Website Builder:
 1. Clone this github repo
-2. Navigate to the project directory in a terminal
+2. Navigate into the cloned directory in a terminal
 2. Run "npm install" to download the necessary dependencies
 2. Delete the "example-out" folder and then run "npm run build exampleConfig.json"
 2. If there is an "example-out" folder, everything has been set up correctly
-2. Optional: Host the website to check the site by navigating to the "example-out" folder and typing in the command "python -m http.server 80" (or your preferred way of serving the files)
+2. Optional: Host the website to check the site by navigating to the "example-out" folder and typing in the command "python -m http.server 8080" (or your preferred way of serving the files)

 ## Create a Class Config File:
 1. Open "exampleConfig.json"
 2. Fill out the config file with the information needed for your class (look at the two sections below for clarification on what to put in the fields)
-    a.
-Dates and times must be in a format recognizable by [moment.js](https://momentjs.com/docs/#/parsing/string/)
+    * Dates and times must be in a format recognizable by [moment.js](https://momentjs.com/docs/#/parsing/string/)
-2. Run "npm run build /path/to/config.json" where config.json is the path to the config file you've created\
+2. Run "npm run build /path/to/config.json" where "/path/to/config.json" is the path to the config file you've created
-    a.
-The script fails early and fast, with specific error messages.
+    * The script fails early and fast, with specific error messages.
 This is done to prevent a broken website from being fully generated.
 2. Your website will be build to the directory supplied in the "outDir" directory

 ## Config Fields